bcgov/von/docs/_getting_started/17-ontario-architecture.md

 * Enterprise Wallet -  **tob-wallet** directory in TheOrgBook's repo - a configuration for Hyperledger Indy Enterprise wallet.
 The wallet component itself is included as a part of the von-image Docker image file.

-**ONBIS-X** - is built on top of Indy Ref Agent software and includes Indy SDK, Indy Enterprise Wallet, DIDAuth, configuration, schemas and schema definition for issuing 3 types of credentials - business registations, business relationships, business addresses -  based on the data in Ontario's Business Registry - ONBIS.

 ### Ontario's TheOrgBook Source Code Dependency Diagram